Types of Health Insurance Claim

 How to Make a Cashless Health Insurance Claim?

-Listed below is the process of cashless claim settlement followed by the maximum insurers.
+Listed below is the process of cashless health insurance claim settlement followed by the maximum insurers.
 However, the procedure may differ from insurer to insurer:

 Step 1: Find the network hospital: Firstly, you should look for a network hospital to seek a cashless treatment